Unveiling and Manipulating Hidden Symmetries in Graphene Nanoribbons

-Having established the origin of the semiconducting state in AGNRs of width $n=3p+2$, we next devise strategies to engineer their electronic structure.
+\paragraph{Strain engineering of AGNRs.} Having established the origin of the semiconducting state in AGNRs of width $n=3p+2$, we next devise strategies to engineer their electronic structure.
 This is accomplished by exploiting the interplay between the spatial and hidden symmetries through lattice deformations.
-As illustrated in Fig.~\ref{Fig3}(a), tensile strain exerted along the nanoribbon axis decreases the longitudinal hoppings, $t_\parallel$, in the ladder-like model from $t_1 + t_3$ to $t_\parallel \approx (t_1 + t_3) (1 - \gamma\varepsilon)$, where $\gamma = -3.37$ is the spatial decay constant of the hopping integrals \cite{Pereira2009} and $\varepsilon$ is the relative elongation.
-Due to the Poisson effect, such an elongation induces a concurrent compression of $-\nu\varepsilon$ in the perpendicular direction, where $\nu = 0.2$ is the Poisson ratio \cite{kalosakas2021width}.
-This, in turn, leads to an increase of the lateral hoppings, $t_\perp$, from $t_1$ to $t_\perp \approx t_1 (1 + \gamma\nu\varepsilon)$.
+As illustrated in Fig.~\ref{Fig3}(a), tensile strain exerted along the nanoribbon axis decreases the longitudinal hopping interactions in the auxiliary model from $t_1 + t_3$ to $t_\parallel \approx (t_1 + t_3)(1 - \gamma\varepsilon)$, where $\gamma = 2.0$ is the spatial decay constant of the hopping integrals and $\varepsilon$ is the relative elongation.
+Due to the Poisson effect, such an elongation induces a concurrent compression of $-\nu\varepsilon$ in the perpendicular direction, where $\nu=0.2$ is the Poisson ratio \cite{kalosakas2021width}.
+This, in turn, leads to an increase of the lateral hopping interactions from $t_1$ to $t_\perp \approx t_1(1 + \gamma\nu\varepsilon)$.

 In Fig.~\ref{Fig3}(b), we show that a full control over the energy gap of AGNRs can be achieved by modulating the ratio between $t_\parallel$ and $t_\perp$ via lattice strain.
 For each $n$, three regimes can be distinguished: (i) $t_\parallel > t_\perp$, where $E\textsubscript{g}$ decreases linearly, (ii) $t_\parallel = t_\perp$, occurring at a critical strain $\varepsilon_0$, where the hidden symmetry is restored, $E\textsubscript{g}$ is quenched, and Dirac points develop at the Fermi level, and (iii) $t_\parallel < t_\perp$, where the energy gap increases linearly.
-The critical strain, $\varepsilon_0$, follows an approximate inverse dependence on the nanoribbon width, $w$, as
+Similarly to the energy gap, the critical strain, $\varepsilon_0$, follows an approximate inverse dependence on the nanoribbon width, $w$, as

-where $\alpha = 0.38$\%$\cdot$nm and $\delta w = 0.2$~nm, as extracted from the fitting given in Fig.~\ref{Fig3}(c).
+where $\alpha = 2.7$\%$\cdot$nm and $\delta w = 0.2$~nm, as extracted from the fitting given in Fig.~\ref{Fig3}(c).
 Earlier theoretical works predicted an analogous strain-dependence of the energy gaps of AGNRs \cite{Li2010, Sun2008}, although the origin of these observations remained poorly understood.
 Our results provide an explanation to these otherwise elusive effects by connecting them to a hidden symmetry in the electronic structure of the nanoribbons.
-Furthermore, the occurrence of a similar strain-dependence of the energy gaps in the other two classes of AGNRs of width $n=3p$ and $n=3p+1$ suggests that hidden symmetries are operative at all nanoribbon widths, albeit in different forms.

 Finally, to assess how the observed evolution of the energy gap as a function of strain affects the band topology of AGNRs, we determine the topological invariant, $\mathbb Z_2$, as \cite{Cao2017}